movebit/move/language/move-analyzer/editors/code/CONTRIBUTING.md

 > **NOTE:** If you work for a company that uses Microsoft Outlook to serve your corporate email, then you already have a Microsoft account associated with that email address.

-To be added to the group of maintainers allowed to release new versions of the move-analyzer Visual Studio Code extension:
+To be added to the group of maintainers allowed to release new versions of the sui-move-analyzer Visual Studio Code extension:

 1. Open https://marketplace.visualstudio.com/vscode in your browser and click on "Sign in" on the upper-right of the page.
 2. Sign in with your Microsoft account's email address.
 If using a corporate email address, you'll go through an authentication flow specific to your organization (two-factor authentication, for example).